deepthought84/provision-vm-libvirt/README.md

 change variables to your fitting (release,vg,adminuser,network,authorized_key,packages)

+default is a minimal debian installation with ssh,sudo and qemu-guest-agent

 # prerequisites
 you need a working libvirtd installation with an lvm pool and an dhcp-based network configured